dotnet/docs/docs/csharp/roslyn-sdk/tutorials/how-to-write-csharp-analyzer-code-fix.md

 ## Build data driven tests

 Your analyzer and code fix work on a simple case of a single declaration that can be made const.
-There are a lot of possible declaration statements where this implementation makes mistakes.
-You'll address these by working with the unit test library written by the template.
+There are numerous possible declaration statements where this implementation makes mistakes.
+You'll address these cases by working with the unit test library written by the template.
 It's much faster than repeatedly opening a second copy of Visual Studio.

 Open the **MakeConstUnitTests.cs** file in the unit test project.
 The template created two tests that follow the two common patterns for an analyzer and code fix unit test. `Test1` shows the pattern for a test that ensures the analyzer doesn't report a diagnostic when it shouldn't. `Test2` shows the pattern for reporting a diagnostic and running the code fix.

 The code for almost every test for your analyzer follows one of these two patterns.
-For the first step, you can rework these test as data driven tests.
+For the first step, you can rework these tests as data driven tests.
 Then, it will be easy to create new tests by adding new string constants to represent different test inputs.

 For efficiency, the first step is to refactor the two tests into data driven tests.
 Then, you only need to define a couple string constants for each new test.
 While your refactoring, rename both methods to better names.
 Replace `Test1` with this test that ensures no diagnostic is raised: